 Why is Page Speed so important?

 Since more and more Internet users are visiting your website from mobile devices — which sometimes may have a slower connection than a regular computer — it’s essential to make your website as fast as possible.

 Typically, website optimization is a comprehensive process and needs individual attention.
 Nonetheless, we’ll try to give you some simple tips that will make a big difference.

 It’s also important to keep in mind that we’re only the authors of the theme your website uses.
 A theme represents just the design of your website, and other factors sometimes may slow down a website.
 For example, the number of installed plugins and the performance of your hosting.

 1. Install & Configure a Caching Plugin

 If you don’t already have a caching plugin, you need to fix this right away.

-There are many free caching plugins available, but we’ll recommend the following ones:
+There are many caching plugins available, but we’ll recommend the following ones:

 After installing a caching plugin of your choice, make sure to find the settings page of that plugin and Enable Caching.

-The process of caching is critical, as this is an easy way to reduce the number of requests to your website’s database.
+The caching process is critical, as this is an easy way to reduce the number of requests to your website’s database.
 This makes your website significantly faster by serving static versions of your content and pages to visitors.
 You can read more details about WordPress caching in this article.

 Most of the caching plugins have an option to disable the cache for administrators or logged-in users, and we recommend enabling it.
-This is helpful so that you won’t get served a cached version of your website while logged in.
+This is helpful so you won’t get served a cached version of your website while logged in.
 This way, you will be able to instantly preview the changes you make on your website instead of having to clear the cache after each small change.

 In this article, you can find some common caching issues and solutions on how to fix them.